 4) Straight chip removal groove tap:

-It can have a variety of cutting tap forms.
+Taps can come in a variety of cutting forms, including:

 - (Form E) “E” – flat bottom